AddressFinder/addressfinder-shopify/README.md

 * ***Access the latest addresses*** – Access addresses frequently refreshed from multiple sources.
 * ***No software required*** – AddressFinder is a JavaScript widget and API.
-This plugin requires ZERO programming ability.
+This plugin requires ZERO programming experience.

 #### Supported Countries